niolabs/docs/docs/blocks/README.md

 # Blocks

-Blocks are the units of {{ book.product }} that send, receive, and process.
+Blocks are the units of {{ book.product }} that send, receive, and process signals.
 What makes a block a block?

 A block has a **life cycle** and at least one **input** terminal or one **output** terminal.
 Optionally, you can configure properties within the block.
 A block also has the potential to accept **commands** from the block REST API.